skviswa/PedestrianAnomalyDetection/README.md

    Do note that we had randomly split the test folder of both Ped1 and Ped2, to get some validation data.
 And we did some pre-processing to shift the ground-truth folders in the Test folder to a separate GT folder so that we dont end up processing it by mistake. <br />

    The following files are used:<br />
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i) settings.py - This utility needs to be set by the user.
+It documents where we find data, model, logs and results for the entire project. <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii) process.py - This code will take path to the dataset and load each frame of each video, preprocess it and write it to the hickle file. <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;                This automatically separates files for train, test and validation data. <br />